HoucemNaffati/coding-foundation/notes/03-write-a-game.rst

 Basically we only have to translate this code to python.

-I encourage you if you ever have to solve a program with any programming language start to design the code like this.
+I encourage you if you ever have to solve a problem with any programming language start to design the code like this.
 Don't worry if you cannot translate that just yet, but understand how to solve an problem is the most important part of programming.

-We can play with that if we run this program in our mind:
+We can play with that, running this program in our mind:
-Evaluate every line and do what it says *exactly* (not more!) and write down the state of variables, like the following:
+Evaluate every line, do what it says *exactly* (not more!) and write down the state of variables, like the following:

 +-----------------------------------------------------+---------+---------+